Click here for Level 2 Yoga Teacher Training Courses FAQ

 Many students come to the training with a purely physical practice and interest in yoga and find their approach completely transformed as they discover that the training is as much a spiritual journey as a practical one with many different yogic disciplines to explore and develop.

-All the yoga practices, meditation, pranayama, kriyas, chanting, asana etc are presented as tools of self development and spiritual growth intended to support you on a journey of personal transformation and spiritual evolution.
+All the yoga practices, meditation, pranayama, kriyas, chanting, asana etc are presented as tools of spiritual growth intended to support you on a journey of personal transformation and spiritual evolution.

 2. How much experience do I need?